quito418/quito418_blog/content/post/minimap.md

 ---
-title: "Minimap and miniasm: fast mapping and de novo assembly for noisy long sequences"
+title: "How minimizer is used for seeding in Minimap2"
 date: 2022-02-18T06:22:18Z
 draft: false
 categories: ["Alignment"]